wes383/Today/README.md

 npm run tauri build
 ```
 After the build is complete, you can find the application files in the `src-tauri/target/release/` directory.

+All icons are from [Material Symbols icons](https://fonts.google.com/icons).
+Sound effects are from [mixkit](https://mixkit.co/free-sound-effects/clock/).